craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio/cmis-configuration.rst

         download-url-regex: a regular expression that includes the variable {item_id}.
-The regular expression contains the full download URL pattern to the item in the CMIS repository, and {item_id} will be replaced by Crafter CMS with the selected item ID.
+The regular expression contains the full download URL pattern to the item in the CMIS repository, and {item_id} will be replaced by CrafterCMS with the selected item ID.
     -->
     <cmis>
         <repositories>